-For example, the obsessively objective ideology and methodology of Science cannot, ipso facto penetrate the dimension of human subjective experience that is consciousness (p.
-46 below).
+For example, the obsessively objective ideology and methodology of Science cannot, ipso facto penetrate the dimension of human subjective experience that is the reflexive participation-instantiation-of human consciousness in the vast expanse of reality that is consciousness itself, the very primordial base, or "groundless ground" of everything (p.
+50 below).

 As we have seen, objective and subjective awareness are different phenomenological facets or modalities or states of the prior unity, the unbounded whole that is the vast matrix continuum of primordial consciousness/awareness itself.
 One must not expect a less subtle cognitive modality (objectivity) to do the taxonomic work of that which is epistemically more subtle and inclusive.
-The desideratum to be wished is an integral noetic science whose methodologies fluently ambulate in both our worlds-objective and subjective-at once.
+The desideratum to be wished is an integral noetic science whose methodologies fluently ambulate in both our worlds-exoteric objective and esoteric subjective-at once.